-10. A particular strand of health and safety is looking at risks when undertaking off site visits.
+A particular strand of health and safety is looking at risks when undertaking off site visits.
 Some activities, especially those happening away from the school and residential visits, can involve higher levels of risk.
-If these are annual or infrequent activities, a review of an existing assessment may be all that is needed.
+If these are annual or infrequent activities, a specific review of an existing assessment may be needed to take into account staffing and pupils in addition to the activity.
 If it is a new activity, a visit involving adventure activities, residential, overseas or an 'Open Country' visit, a specific assessment of significant risks must be carried out.
 The school has an educational visits coordinator (EVCC Juliette Owens) who liaises with the local authority's outdoor education adviser and helps colleagues in schools to manage risks and support with off site visits.